-The Wintergreen Police Department has a full-time Criminal Investigator, who also serves as a field supervisor.
-The investigator, who reports to the assistant chief of police, works a majority of the more serious offenses, and is subject to being called out as needed.
+The Wintergreen Police Department has a full-time Investigative Lieutenant.
+The investigator, who reports to the chief of police, works a majority of the more serious offenses, and is subject to being called out as needed.
 The investigator coordinates cases with each patrol officer, and efforts are made toward a team approach to solve crime.
 Being a small and diverse department, all officers are trained and involved in the investigation of criminal offenses.

 The investigator and a selected patrol officer have received advanced training in the processing of crime scenes.
 All officers receive basic crime scene training in the police academy.
 Crime scene kits, to include digital cameras, are carried in all Wintergreen police vehicles.
 Officers attend various specialized courses throughout their career, which often include interviews and interrogations, search and seizure laws, tracking, fingerprinting, and modern trends in criminal behavior, to name a few.